Ten Ways to Support

 - Creating tip-ins and shipping books directly to customers

-8. Help to promote online events
+8. Help to promote events and/or collaborate with stores on virtual events

 9. Give vouchers to staff or reimburse their purchases at indie bookstores